MicrosoftDocs/fabric-docs/docs/governance/tags-apply.md

 # Apply tags to items in Fabric

 This article decribes how to apply tags to items in Microsoft Fabric.
-It is intended for users who want to apply tags to Fabric items they have write permissions to.
+It is intended for users who want to apply tags to Fabric items.

 For more information about tags, see [Tags in Microsoft Fabric](./tags-overview.md).

 ## Prerequisites

-You must have write permissions on an item in order to be able to apply a tag to it.
+You must have write permissions on an item to be able to apply tags to it or remove tags from it.

-## Apply a tag on an item
+## Apply tags to an item

 1. Open the item's settings and go the **Tags** tab.